MaoZiming/papers/1-basic-os/02-processes.md

   - Processor (Von Neumann model of computing):
   - Fetch an instruction from memory
   - Decode the instruction (Figure out what instruction it is)
-    - During decoding, the processor needs to: determine what instruction is represented by the opcode so that the instruction can be issued to the correct execution unit and that the correct operation is performed correctly interpret the arguments, prefixes, and other values attached to the instruction and pass the relevant information to the relevant circuitry (in most modern processor designs) break the instruction down into its corresponding micro-operations With modern processors, this can be a complex operation that requires multiple stages in the pipeline.
+    - During decoding, the processor needs to: determine what instruction is represented by the opcode; prefixes, and other values attached to the instruction and pass the relevant information to the relevant circuitry (in most modern processor designs) break the instruction down into its corresponding micro-operations With modern processors, this can be a complex operation that requires multiple stages in the pipeline.
 To speed this process up, a dedicated cache may be used to store micro-operations for frequently-executed instructions.
   - Execute the instruction
   - Contents of memory is in its address space.
 - Contents of CPU registers (including the program counter and stack pointer).